heabijay/crtcli/README.md

 - `crtcli app pkg fs push -cr` — Pushes package 'UsrPackage' from filesystem to Creatio (using FSD) on '$CRTCLI_APP_URL', compiles it after successfully push, and restarts Creatio application if compilation was successful.

+- `crtcli app pkg fs push --package-folder ../UsrPackage --package-folder ../UsrPackage2 -cr` — Pushes package 'UsrPackage' and 'UsrPackage2' from filesystem to Creatio (using FSD) on '$CRTCLI_APP_URL', compiles application it after successfully push, and restarts Creatio application if compilation was successful.

 ### app pkg install